Russia pours in more troops and presses attack in the east

 The Ukrainians have ignored previous such offers, and there was no immediate confirmation a cease-fire occurred.

-Associated Press journalists Mstyslav Chernov and Felipe Dana in Kharkiv, Ukraine; Danica Kirka in London; and Robert Burns in Washington contributed to this report, as did other AP staff members around the world.
+Associated Press journalists Mstyslav Chernov and Felipe Dana in Kharkiv, Ukraine; Danica Kirka in London; and Robert Burns and Aamer Madhani in Washington contributed to this report, as did other AP staff members around the world.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine